Fykqnt/Raspberry-Pi-Pico/README.md

 ## Open the window from time to time for productivity, but it's too late by the time you notice.

 Measuring CO2 in real-time using Raspberry Pi Pico & MH-Z19C w/ ssd1306

+Todo:
+Create a Dashboard for the data visualization /w Streamlit